2021 Annual Report of Glencore plc

 RISK MANAGEMENT FRAMEWORK

-Our Group functions support senior management and those with responsibilities for risk within the business in the development and maintenance of an appropriate institutional risk culture mitigating risk across the Group, as appropriate.
+Our Group functions support senior management and those with responsibilities for risk within the business, in the development and maintenance of an appropriate institutional risk culture of managing and mitigating risk across the Group, as appropriate.

 INDUSTRIAL RISK MANAGEMENT

-We believe that every employee should be accountable for the risks related to their role.
+Responsibilities for business risk management are decentralised across the departments and assets and supported by the Industrial Assets' Risk Management teams.
+We believe that all employees should be accountable for the risks related to their roles.
 As a result, we encourage our employees to escalate risks (not limited to hazards), whether potential or realised, to their immediate supervisors.
 This enables risks to be tackled and mitigated at an early stage by the team with the relevant level of expertise.

 Led by the Head of Industrial Assets and the Industrial Leads across each commodity department, management teams at each industrial operation are responsible for implementing processes that identify, assess and manage risk.

-These risk management processes are managed at asset level, with the support and guidance from the central Sustainability and HSEC and HR teams, and subject to the leadership and oversight of the HSEC Committee.
+These risk management processes are managed at asset level, with the support and guidance from the central Sustainability and HSEC and Human Rights (HSEC-HR) teams, and subject to the leadership and oversight of the HSEC Committee.
+The Head of Industrial Assets drives the risk management framework for all industrial assets, covering HSEC-HR, and his team monitors its implementation across the Group.

-Further information is provided in the report from the HSEC Committee on page 96 and will be published in the Group’s sustainability report for 2020.
+Further information is provided in the report from the HSEC Committee on page 97 and will be published in the Group’s Sustainability Report for 2021.

 MARKETING RISK (MR) MANAGEMENT